Abstract

 An Isolated System (Biological System) is

 characterized as a system with anxiety, solitariness, and depression.
-Solitary
+Solitude

-can be either self-imposed or a lifelong isolation cycle.
+can be either self-imposed or a lifelong cycle of isolation.
 For example, isolated

-systems can hardly solve their difficulties or share experiences with experts
+systems can hardly address their difficulties or share experiences with experts

-Traumatic Stress, and they cannot connect with others.
+Traumatic Stress, and they may be unable to connect with others.

 Black Box testing is a software testing